Mathias-SantAnna/PokeCards/README.md

 - PokeCards includes positive audio awards to promote fun and expanding learning.
 - A reset button enabling the player to continuously enjoy the game.
 - The overall construction of PokeCards is children-friendly.
-- Optically appelling and fully-functioning game.
+- Optically appealing and fully-functioning game.

 ### **Developer Goals**